AvanindraVijay/AvanindraVijay/README.md

 Ministry of Electronics & IT, Government of India

+Key Contributions

 - Built conversational AI systems using LangGraph and RAG pipelines
 - Developed NL-to-SQL analytics systems for PostgreSQL
 - Designed scalable AI APIs using Django REST Framework
+- Built automated analytics dashboards with Plotly and Pandas
 - Worked on multimodal and computer vision research systems
-- Created automated dashboards and analytics workflows
+- Improved session context retention using LangGraph orchestration

 ---